earthcomputing/bjackson-trace-analyzer/README.md

 In order to facilitate processing of different 'configurations' for and independent runs of the simulator along with changes to the simulator (i.e. data formats) or to analysis processing, there are a pair of "helper scripts" which have internal shell variables that can be modified (hand edited) to indicate the dataset to be processed.

     variance.sh - wraps the execution of analyze.pl so that all resultant report files are generated into independently named subdirectories of /tmp/.
     At the conclusion of processing the generated results are "regression tested" (i.e. diff'ed) against an archive direction (presumed to be the last good run), if any.

-pickle.sh - a duplicate copy of variance.sh which rather than comparing the results, archives them (redoes a fresh analysis to ensure stale results are NOT archived).
+    pickle.sh - a duplicate copy of variance.sh which rather than comparing the results, archives them (does a fresh analysis to ensure stale results are NOT archived).

 Note: everything lives in /usr/local/bin/ - alter the Dockerfile if you prefer something different.